Chebus/SomeAppRepo/README.md

 # App
-An application developed fopr the Transport Canda Hackathon
+An application developed for the Transport Canda Hackathon